cedricbonhomme/cedricbonhomme.org/content/about.md

 +++

 I'm a computer scientist, intensely interested in computer security and privacy.
-Open-source software (OSS) is important for me.
-I try to share and contribute in this world to the extent of my knowledge.
-I have the huge chance to develop open source software in a professional context.
+I try to share and contribute in this world to the extent of my knowledge and I have the huge chance to develop open source software in a professional context.
+I appreciate the art of computer programming since my childhood.
 I do not really prefer a specific programming language, despite the fact that I like Python and OCaml.
-I appreciate the art of computer programming since my childhood.

 Here is a [resume](/files/resume_cedric-bonhomme_web-version.pdf) if you care.

-Outside of computers, I’m interested in photography and I play piano, a lot.
+Outside of computers, I’m interested in [photography](/photography) and I play piano, a lot.
 I also read books, but not as much as I would like.

-I have two wonderful children.
-I like to say that I am father by day and hacker by night (I don't sleep much, so its almost literally the case).
-Despite my work and passion for computer science, I do my best to spend a lot of time with them.
-To teach them everything I can and of course to have fun together.
-I am quite proud of this.

 ## More about me